gerald-lbn/alexandrie/README.md

 - Run the development server with `npm run dev`

 Routes:
-- /
-- /login
-- /register
-- /verify-account
+- `/`
+- `/login`: To log into your account
+- `/register` To create an account
+- `/verify-account` To verify your account with an OTP sent via email
+- `/2fa/setup` To setup 2FA with TOTP

 ## Tests